-The Youth Court deals with young people between the ages of 10 to 17 who have committed criminal offences under the UK Law.
 Children under 10 aren’t old enough to be charged with criminal offences.
 The Youth Court is part of the Magistrates’ Court.
-The young person can be sent into the Crown Court for trial if the offence is very serious.
+The young person can be sent to the Crown Court for trial if the offence is very serious.